kvasdopil/ui-gen/docs/MEMORY.md

    - Sets `srcDoc` on iframe
 8. Screen data is automatically saved to IndexedDB
 9. Iframe renders the generated UI

+### Making Modifications

+1. User selects a screen to see prompt history panel
+2. User clicks "Modify" button
+3. User enters modification request and clicks "Create"
+4. `Screen` component immediately adds incomplete conversation point to history (prompt appears right away)
+5. API call is made with full conversation history
+6. When API response arrives, incomplete point is replaced with completed point
+7. If API call fails, incomplete point is removed from history
-10. User can click prompts in history panel to view different versions
+8. User can click prompts in history panel to view different versions
-11. User can click "Modify" to add new conversation points

 ## Testing Considerations